-Puerto Rico has voted for statehood twice, and the options now are fairly simple: Congress will move forward on statehood, or they will ignore the will of the people and keep Puerto Rico in a colonial position.
+Puerto Rico has voted for statehood three times, and the options now are fairly simple: Congress will move forward on statehood, or they will ignore the will of the people and keep Puerto Rico in a colonial position.
 The federal government has made it abundantly clear that there is no version of “enhanced commonwealth” or “evolved commonwealth” or “perfected commonwealth” that will be acceptable to the United States.
 Independence has been rejected by the people of the territory in every plebiscite.
 Statehood or continued second class citizenship are the options.

 But there are some stubborn dreams about Puerto Rico’s status.
 One is the “enhanced commonwealth” fantasy, which continues in the form of arguments within the “commonwealth” party.
 For 65 years, the United States has made it clear that there will never be a non-territorial “commonwealth” status; Puerto Rico cannot force the U.S. to accept such a status.